karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 }
 ```

-Now we will quickly provide our first resolver, simply create a new java file, for example `RootQueryResolver.java`.
+Now we will quickly provide our first resolver, simply create a new Java file, for example `RootQueryResolver.java`.

 ```java
 package run.karl.graphqlblogpost;